SprintHive/income-docs/guides/migrate-v1-to-v2/README.md

 }
 ```

-### How to know if an income has been successfully detected
+### How to route the applications based on status

-When the status is SUCCESS and result.status is "HIGH_CONFIDENCE"
+When the status is SUCCESS and result.status is "HIGH_CONFIDENCE" the income has been determined so the application can proceed to the next step in your process
+When the status is CONFIRMED_FRAUD the application should be sent to the fraud department for review

-> Any other result can be sent for manual review
+When the status is FAILED the application can be sent for manual review